If you’re a pothos lover, chances are you have a couple of pothos in your indoor houseplant collection.

 Why isn’t my pothos growing quickly?

-If your pothos isn’t growing quickly, it’s most likely because you’re not providing good conditions for it to grow in.
+If your pothos isn’t growing quickly, it’s most likely because you’re not providing good conditions for it to grow.
 It needs bright, indirect sunlight for 10-12 hours every day and watered once or twice a week.

 What is an ideal soil pH for growing pothos?